 Tips to Teach Growth Mindset

 1. TEACH YOUR CHILD ABOUT THE BRAIN AND HOW WE LEARN Your brain actually physically grows...the more you use it the bigger it gets!!!

 2. TEACH YOUR CHILD ABOUT THE TWO DIFFERENT MINDSETS There are two mindsets... growth mindset and a fixed mindset.
 A person with a fixed mindset spends all their time documenting their talents instead of developing them.
-They also believe one's talent alone creates success with little or no effort.
+They also believe one's talent alone creates success with little or no effort (Dweck, 2015).
 They do not emphasize effort and persistence in achieving success.

 3. MODEL GROWTH MINDSET THINKING AND POSITIVE SELF-TALK with the following statements....

 4. RECOGNIZE EFFORT OVER SUCCESS- PRAISE PROCESS OVER PRODUCT I cannot stress this one enough.
 I know it's so easy for us as parents to tell our children "Wow, you got a MP, great job!"
-(I'm guilty of this with my 13 year old).
-While, this is not a bad thing, what we need to recognize is that we just praised the product and not the process.
+(I'm guilty of this with my own two children, my 14 year old and 6 year old).
+While, this is not exactly a bad thing, what we need to recognize is that we just praised the product and not the process.
 Instead, let's try to say something like this..."Wow!
-I noticed you struggled on that project all afternoon, but you kept working so hard and never gave up.
-That hard work paid off with an MP!"
+I noticed you struggled on that project all afternoon, but you kept working so hard and never gave up!"
 What we just taught our kiddos is that we value their effort and doing their very best is the most important thing we want to stress.
 Their "very best" may not always "make the cut" but we NEVER want to devalue their effort....So praise process over product!

 5. EMPOWER THEM WITH THE POWER OF “YET” I can't read.
 I can't ride a bike.
 I can't learn multiplication.